 Since the credit crunch, we’ve worked hard to build relationships with their underwriters.
 It’s taken time and patience.
 But, together, we’ve helped to simplify the mortgage process for contractors.

 Moreover, we’ve clarified what qualifies as relevant earnings for lending purposes for them.
 We’ve made sure that your contract rate is prominent in their affordability calculations.

-Other than that, there’s not as much extra you need as you may think.
+Other than that, there’s not much more you need to prove your affordability.
 Again, this is fact, despite what in-branch advisors tell you.

 The key to your application’s success with contractor-friendly lenders lies in its packaging.
 Underwriters are busy people.
 They only want to see what’s necessary to approve your mortgage.

 Making sure your application gets to the appropriate decision makers is, thus, paramount.